Halil Mutlu

 Halil Mutlu (born Halil Aliev (Халил Алиев) on 14 July 1973 in Postnik, Bulgaria) is a former professional Turkish weightlifter with several World and Olympic championship titles.
-Mutlu is one of the five weightlifters who has achieved three consecutive gold medals at the Olympic Games.
+Mutlu is one of the six weightlifters who has achieved three consecutive gold medals at the Olympic Games.
 His weightlifting career includes five World championships, nine European championships and more than 20 world records at 52 kg, 54 kg and 56 kg combined.

 Career

 In 1994, he won both the European and world championships, titles that would soon become commonplace for him.
 He made his first Olympic appearance in 1992 in the 52 kg category and finished fifth.
 In 1996, in the 54 kg category, the reigning world champion and world record holder, Mutlu broke the world record in the snatch and went on to win the gold medal by 7.5 kg.
 At the 1999 World Championships he beat silver medal winner Adrian Jigău by around 20 kg and set a new world record.
 He remained undefeated until the 2000 Olympics in Sydney, where he was even more dominant than he had been in Atlanta.
 This time he set world records in both the snatch and the clean and jerk and won by 17.5 kg in the 56 kg category.

 He was suffering from a shoulder injury in 2003 and temporarily moved to the 62 kg class.
 His career appeared in doubt after a torn right rotator cuff and ruptured biceps tendon sidelined him for most of 2002.

 Mutlu dominated in his weight class since mid-1990s.
 By the time of the Athens Olympics in 2004, Mutlu won the world championship five times, although he had missed the 2002 season because of injury.
 In Athens he out lifted Wu Meijin of China by 5 kg in the snatch and then extended his lead in the jerk to earn victory by 7.5 kg.
 At 31, he captured his third consecutive gold medal at the Olympics in Athens.